by Shane Lewis28 June '19

 According to the historicist position, what we perceive in work is influenced by what we know about it.
 Despite the abundance of artwork in the world today, we aesthetically differentiate precisely because of what the formalists deny is relevant – our beliefs about who made the work, when, and how.
 The German critic Walter Benjamin in the 1930s argued that our aesthetic response takes into account the object’s history, ‘its unique existence in a particular place’.

-Can we discern some future form of artistic goal that might emerge, or already be emerging, and once more bind together the free-floating strands of artistic creation into a unified practice with a clear goal?
+Can we discern some future form of artistic goal that might emerge, or already be emerging, and once more bind together the free-floating strands of artistic creation into a unified practice with a clear purpose?

 I think we can; at least we can try.
-This might tell us that some kind of progress in art has indeed occurred.
+This might tell us that some progress in art has indeed occurred.
 Or it might be that we are merely waiting for art’s next narrative when the goals and aims of art will change yet again in ways we cannot predict.